About this project

 More specifically, this HKAH timeline project began life in the classroom in 2020.
 It was an accidental project that emerged from the disruptions caused by COVID-19.
 The question of how to position what is Hong Kong in a post-pandemic world with shifting world powers has prompted us to make this timeline project as a response to the urgency of recording historical moments that are dynamic, slippery as well as those that are foundational to the role of art, its institutions, communities and people in Hong Kong post-2020.

-We would like to acknowledge our Department of Art History’s longstanding relationship with Asia Art Archives, and in particular to Michelle Wong and other members of the AAA’s research team, Collections and Development teams.
+We would like to acknowledge our Department of Art History’s longstanding relationship with Asia Art Archive, and in particular to Michelle Wong and other members of the AAA’s research team, Collections and Development teams.
 The success of this project is a testimony to the importance of collaboration and generosity of AAA.

 We would also like to express out deep gratitude to Kwai Fung Art Foundation for their generous support that helped us realize the Timeline.